BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

-\textbf{Traditional Replacement vs Our Proposed Attack: } We systematically evaluated our multi target backdoor attack on 5 diverse datasets to assess its effectiveness and the robustness.
-Prior works use the replacement based backdoor attack for graph classification yet no study has examined how replacement based attack scales up when multiple triggers needs to coexist.
-In this study, we examined the traditional replacement based backdoor attack and our proposed mechanism across all 5 datasets in multi target scenarios for comparing our proposed approach against conventional replacement approach.
-The model architecture and training parameters were identical for both approaches.
-The results are summarized in table \ref{table:attack_datasets} which empirically shows that conventional subgraph replacement attack fails to support the multi target attack for most of datasets and across all datasets, our proposed attack is superior to the conventional subgraph replacement attack.
+We systematically evaluate \texttt{BadImplant} on five diverse datasets to assess its effectiveness and robustness.
+Previous works use the replacement-based backdoor attack for graph classification yet no existing study has examined how replacement-based attack scales up when multiple triggers needs to coexist.
+In this study, we investigate both existing state of the art replacement-based backdoor attack and our proposed \texttt{BadImplant} attack across five major datasets in multi-targeted attack scenarios for the comparison.
+The model architecture and training parameters are identically configured for both approaches.
+The evaluation results are summarized in Table \ref{table:attack_datasets}, where our proposed attack shows its capability of compromising the GNN model while conventional replacement-based attack fails to support the multi-targeted attack.